• Skip to primary navigation

 • Mozzarella cheese can be substituted with cheddar cheese, pepper jack cheese, or monterey jack cheese.

-• Unsalted butter and salt listed in the recipe can be substituted with salted butter if needed.
+• Unsalted butter and ¼ teaspoon of salt can be substituted with salted butter if needed.

 Nutrition Estimate